YoshiGamerFR/YoshiGamerFR/README.md

-Wassup!
+Wassup! <br>
-I'm YoshiGamerFR known by this name on YouTube, Game Jolt and Twitch.
+I'm YoshiGamerFR known by this name on YouTube, Game Jolt and Twitch. <br>
 I'm currently trying to learn some programming languages, beside using TurboWarp, still in high school!

 <!---